 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-AccessMedicine, from McGraw-Hill Medicine, is a collection of interactive resources related to study and clinical practice in science and medicine.
+AccessMedicine, from McGraw-Hill Medicine, is a collection of eBooks and interactive resources related to study and clinical practice in science and medicine.

 • A multimedia library that includes videos, audio files, and animations